 - Physics with Astrophysics, MPhys.
 University of Exeter (2016-2020).
 Integrated Masters program, combining a 3-year bachelors degree with a final year masters dissertation.
 "Direct Imaging of Exoplanets & Circumstellar Discs".
 Supervised by Dr. Sasha Hinkley.

-- PX129 (Physics Tutorial) - First year physics problem classes (2020-2021).
+- PX129 (Physics Tutorial)Link opens in a new window, PX146 (Key Skills for Physicists) - First year physics problem classes (2020-2023).
 Marking problem sheets, assessing the progress of undergraduate students, and delivering a teaching session twice a week both in online and face-to-face formats.

 Jorge Fernández Fernández,